 Since opening in October, 1991 the Center has welcomed more than 75,000 visitors from all fifty states and 38 foreign countries.
 On March 5, 2009, the Center for Arts & History experienced a fire that closed the Main Street location for over a year.

 Today, the Center is restored and home to many Center progrmas and exhibits!
-The building is also home to LCSC Continuing Education & Community Events on the second floor of The Center.
+The building is also home to LCSC Continuing Education & Community Events.

-The Mission of the LCSC Center for Arts & History is to educate and engage community in an appreciation of culture, history, and the arts.
+The Mission of the LCSC Center for Arts & History is to connect campus to community and the world through education and experiences in arts, culture, and the humanities.

 Continuing Education and Community Events (CECE) is located in the heart of beautiful downtown Lewiston on the second floor of the historic Center for Arts and History building at 415 Main Street.
 CECE offers a variety of personal enrichment opportunities and hosts several community events.Find out more!